getwax/wax/packages/compression/README.md

 # Compression for 4337

 Contracts implementing compression for 4337 wallets.
+This work is compatible with ERC-4337 v0.6.

 ## Performance